 Housing, Stipend and Duration

 The apprentice will need their own personal vehicle for non farm use.
-The hosts prefer not to have visitors staying overnight in apprentice housing.
-Accommodations are available nearby.

 *Wage / stipend, and room and board to be discussed in the interview process.